Ruelle (singer)

-Margaret C. "Maggie" Eckford (born November 21, 1985), known by her stage name Ruelle, is an American singer-songwriter.
-Her music has been used on television series such as the opening theme songs of Dynasties ("Game of Survival"), Shadowhunters ("This Is the Hunt"), and The Shannara Chronicles ("Until We Go Down").
+Margaret C. Eckford (born November 21, 1985), known by her stage name Ruelle, is an American singer-songwriter.
+Her music has been used on television series including the opening theme songs of Dynasties ("Game of Survival"), Shadowhunters ("This Is the Hunt"), and The Shannara Chronicles ("Until We Go Down").

 Background

 Born the middle child of three sisters, Ruelle grew up in Hattiesburg, Mississippi, and attended a private Christian high school.
 She attended music school in Sydney, Australia.
-Ruelle is now based in Nashville, Tennessee.
-Her mother's family owns a legacy music store in Wales, where her interest for music began.
+Ruelle is based in Nashville and her mother's family owns a legacy music store in Wales, where her interest for music began.

 Ruelle's first two albums, For What It's Worth (2010) and Show and Tell (2012), released under her birth name, Maggie Eckford, were indie pop.
-She then adopted the stage name, from the French word Ruelle, due to its French root and its multiple meanings, and moved towards electronic pop with EPs, Up in Flames (2015), Madness (2016), and Rival (2017).
+She then adopted her stage name from the French word Ruelle, due to its French root and its multiple meanings and shifted to performing electronic pop, releasing the EPs Up in Flames (2015), Madness (2016), and Rival (2017).

 Ruelle's first television placement was a song in a Japanese iPad commercial.
-Alongside the theme songs for Shadowhunters and The Shannara Chronicles, her songs have featured in prime time television series, including 9-1-1, Arrow, Batwoman, Inhumans, Dancing with the Stars, The Challenge XXX: Dirty 30, Cloak & Dagger, Eyewitness, Famous in Love, Grey's Anatomy, Guilt, How to Get Away with Murder, The Leftovers, Midnight, Texas, The Originals, Pretty Little Liars, Quantico, Reckless, Reign, Revenge, Riverdale, Scream, Sleepy Hollow, So You Think You Can Dance, Teen Wolf, Titans, The Vampire Diaries, The Walking Dead, Wynonna Earp, Doom Patrol and The Village.
+Alongside the theme songs for Shadowhunters and The Shannara Chronicles, her songs have featured in prime time television series including 9-1-1, Arrow, Batwoman, Inhumans, Dancing with the Stars, The Challenge XXX: Dirty 30, Cloak & Dagger, Eyewitness, Famous in Love, Grey's Anatomy, Guilt, How to Get Away with Murder, The Leftovers; Midnight, Texas; The Originals, Pretty Little Liars, Quantico, Reckless, Reign, Revenge, Riverdale, Scream, Sleepy Hollow, So You Think You Can Dance, Teen Wolf, Titans, The Vampire Diaries, The Walking Dead, Wynonna Earp, Doom Patrol, and The Village.

 She was included in both the trailer and soundtrack for The Loft as well as trailers for Bad Moms, Before I Fall, Free State of Jones, and Keeping Up with the Joneses.
-Her song, "Game of Survival", was included in the 13 Reasons Why trailer, the Gears 5 trailer, and the trailer for David Attenborough's BBC Earth series Dynasties.
-Her songs, "Madness" and "Rivals", were included in the TV show, Siren, and in the trailer for The Looming Tower mini-series respectively.
-In July 2018, the released trailer for the Titans series by DC Universe includes "Madness", "Monsters" and "Revolution".
-She also released the song, "Take it All" used in a trailer for the British soap, Emmerdale.
+Her song "Game of Survival" was included in the 13 Reasons Why trailer, the Gears 5 trailer, and the trailer for David Attenborough's BBC Earth series Dynasties.
+Her songs "Madness" and "Rivals" were included in the TV show Siren and in the trailer for The Looming Tower miniseries, respectively.
+In July 2018, the released trailer for the Titans series by DC Universe contained "Madness", "Monsters" and "Revolution".
+She also released the song "Take it All" used in a trailer for the British soap opera Emmerdale.
 The song "Slip Away" was included in a season 2 episode of Midnight, Texas.
-The song "Carry You" was included in an episode of the Fox drama series, 9-1-1, during season 3, episode 15.
+The song "Carry You" is used in an episode of the Fox drama series 9-1-1 during season 3, episode 15.